What Are Bare Metal Servers? A Comprehensive Guide

 Password Management

-Make sure to regularly change server passwords, especially your root password and those of administrative and other users.
-It’s wise to occasionally check for password leaks.
+Regularly change server passwords, especially your root password and those of administrative and other users.
+It’s wise to check for password leaks occasionally.

 Bare Metal Servers vs. Virtual Servers